Handling missing tags in OSM data pipelines Jump to heading

 cleaned = SURFACE_CLEAN_PATTERN.sub("", str(val).lower())

-Apply these functions via pandas.Series.apply with convert_dtypes() to enforce strict Float64 and string dtypes.
+Apply these functions via pandas.Series.map with convert_dtypes() to enforce strict Float64 and string dtypes.
 Avoid object-dtype retention in production pipelines, as it triggers costly boxing/unboxing during spatial joins.

 Graph Conversion & Cross-Region Harmonization Jump to heading